-Although planning around how to lower AHT is vital in a call center environment, it is also important to ensure that agents do not compromise on customer satisfaction in the process.
+It is vital for a call center to plan around on how to reduce AHT.It is also important to ensure that agents do not compromise on customer satisfaction in the process.
 Sometimes, agents tend to disconnect the call or rush through conversations to reduce their handling time.
 This may work for a short time, but will eventually dilute the brand’s credibility and lead to high customer dissatisfaction levels.
 Therefore, businesses need to implement AHT in the right way with the major focus on improving the customer experience.

 Factors Affecting Average Handle Time in Call Centers

-AHT begins right from the moment a customer makes contact with the call center representative and ends when everything associated with their query is resolved.
+Average Handle Time begins right from the moment a customer contacts with the call center representative and ends when everything associated with their query is resolved.
 From the above-mentioned tips to reduce AHT, call centers can easily determine their staffing and efficiency.

 Apart from this, there are other factors as well that affect a call center’s average handling time.